Erasmus+ for staff

-Royal Conservatoire staff who are interested in participating in Erasmus+ teaching mobility at one of our partner institutions should request an official invitation letter from the prospective host HEI and complete the Conservatoire application form – Erasmus Staff Teaching Exchange Application Form 17-18
+Royal Conservatoire staff who are interested in participating in Erasmus+ teaching mobility at one of our partner institutions, must be a contracted employee of the Royal Conservatoire of Scotland, and should request an official invitation letter from the prospective host HEI and complete the Conservatoire application form – Staff Teaching Mobility Agreement 19-20

 The Director, in conjunction with the Assistant Registrar (International and Student Experience), will make a decision on whether the application can be approved based on the following factors:

 - First-time or previous participant in Erasmus+ (first-time participants are given priority)

 - The mobility’s contribution to the overall priorities of Erasmus+ and the EU Agenda for the Modernisation of HE

 - The mobility’s contribution to the Conservatoire’s international strategy